-When I started homesteading five years ago, I was overwhelmed.
+When I started homesteading six years ago, I was overwhelmed.
 I didn’t know where to start, I didn’t know how to plan, basically, I was lost.
 Being the researching type of person that I am I decided the best place to begin was the internet.
 I figured I would look up other homesteaders and see what they were doing.
 In that research, I came across 10 homesteading blogs that I continue to read religiously.

 Each of the homesteading blogs below provides a plethora of information on pretty much every topic you can think of.
 I have used these blogs to plan for my chickens and other animals, to make my own cleaners and candles. to plan meals and more.
 Today I am sharing those blogs with you so you can find helpful information on your homesteading journey.
 Click the blog name to be taken to the site.